Amy Krouse Rosenthal Dies After Writing ‘Marry My Husband’ In ‘NYT’s Modern Love

 — Maria Popova (@brainpicker) March 15, 2017

-On March 3, author Amy Krouse Rosenthal wrote “I’m facing a deadline”.
+On March 3, author Amy Krouse Rosenthal wrote “I’m facing a deadline.”

 The Washington Post reported that her Modern Love column for the New York Times resonated with many of her online readers, and it quickly went viral.
 Her essay titled “You May Want to Marry My Husband” was written as a dating profile for Jason, her husband of 26 years; a testament of her love for him as she faced the prospect of her own death.